fiznool/tomspencer.dev/src/content/projects/flowxo.md

 title: 'Flow XO'
 summary: 'A web app to build no-code chatbots.'
 startDate: 'April 2014'
-endDate: TODO
+endDate: 'July 2017'
 faction:
   - 'frontend'
   - 'backend'
 ---

-I built Flow XO from the ground up.
-It initially started as a tool to connect online services together in 'workflows', similar to IFTTT and Zapier, but quickly pivoted into a system for building chatbots with no coding knowledge required.
+Flow XO began life as the successor to Torpio, as a no-code SaaS tool to connect online services together in 'workflows', similar to IFTTT and Zapier.
+An MVP was launched, and it quickly became apparent that users wanted to interact with these tools via a chat interface.
+As a result, the platform pivoted into a system for building chatbots and kicking off workflows with no coding knowledge required.

+I was the lead developer for the product, architecting and building it from the ground up.
+It was built using node.js and AngularJS, and deployed to Heroku via a Continuous Delivery pipeline.
+A robust, comprehensive set of unit and integration tests were maintained to ensure that the system underwent minimal downtime.

-The system was built using node.js and Angular, and was deployed to Heroku.
-The site was eventually sold and continues to operate under the same brand, using largely the same codebase.
+The site was eventually sold and continues to successfully operate under the same brand.